 Gov. Cooper has appointed the following individuals to the North Carolina Council for Women:

-- Jenny Black of Cary as Chair and at-large member.
+- Jenny Black of Raleigh as Chair and at-large member.
 Black is the CEO and President of Planned Parenthood South Atlantic, overseeing the operation of more than 14 centers in North Carolina, South Carolina, West Virginia, and Virginia.
-Black is also on the Board of Directors for St. Mary’s School in Raleigh and for the nonprofit IPAS.
+Black is on the Board of Directors for the nonprofit IPAS.

 - Andreina Hall of Waynesville as an at-large member.
 Hall is an award-winning court advocate for victims of human trafficking, domestic violence, and sexual assault at REACH of Macon County.
 S